amacfie/amacfie.github.io/_posts/2015-09-22-github-publishing.md

 for multi-webpage documents.
 Academic papers are public and collaborative projects, so we could expect each document to be hosted in a GitHub repository.
-The html output of these markdown documents needs to be hosted on the web too, and luckily GitHub [automatically](https://pages.github.com/) builds and hosts static site repos on github.io!
+The HTML output of these markdown documents needs to be hosted on the web too, and luckily GitHub [automatically](https://pages.github.com/) builds and hosts static site repos on github.io!
 Such GitHub repositories can even be assigned a [DOI](https://guides.github.com/activities/citable-code/).